 In its 2005 guidance document 'Guidance on unfair terms in home improvement contracts' The Office of Fair Trading states its belief that to compel a consumer to pay in full in advance of an installation is potentially unfair in light of the Unfair Terms in Consumer Contracts Regulations 1999, although only a court could determine such a matter in an individual case.

 To charge 100% up front may remove the consumer's right of 'set off'.
-The OFT consumers who have a claim arising out of the supply of goods and/or services, and have not already paid for them, are legally entitled to withhold part of the price, so long as the claim is genuine, and the amount withheld is proportionate to the fault.
+In its guidance, the OFT states "consumers who have a claim arising out of the supply of goods and/or services, and have not already paid for them, are legally entitled to withhold part of the price, so long as the claim is genuine, and the amount withheld is proportionate to the fault.
 This avoids unnecessary legal proceedings - first one party going to court to force the other to pay a sum of money, and then the other going back to court to recover what he should not have had to pay in the first place."

 The OFT had considered applying for an injunction to prevent a number of home improvement retailers from charging consumers 100% in advance of an installation.
 Before formal enforcement action commenced, discussions took place between the OFT, TFO and the retailers concerned during which a proposal was made to establish a Payment Protection Scheme.